Feminist poetry: Post-1960 North American feminist poets

-Feminist Anthologies in North America in the 1970s and 80s
+Feminist anthologies in North America in the 1970s and '80s

-In the 1970s and 80s, feminist poetry evolved alongside the feminist movement, becoming a useful tool for activist groups organised around radical feminism, socialist feminism, and lesbian feminism.
+In the 1970s and '80s, feminist poetry evolved alongside the feminist movement, becoming a useful tool for activist groups organised around radical feminism, socialist feminism, and lesbian feminism.
 Poetry readings became spaces for feminists to come together in cities and in rural communities, and talk about sexuality, women's roles, and the possibilities beyond heteronormative life.
-Figures like Judy Grahn were figureheads for the women's movement, providing electrifying readings that enlivened and inspired audiences.
+Figures such as Judy Grahn were figureheads for the women's movement, providing electrifying readings that enlivened and inspired audiences.
 Often the poems were political, and sometimes the writers tried to use language that "ordinary women" could read and understand.

 Countering tokenism was also an important aspect of the feminist poetry project.
-Carolyn Forché describes the "blue velvet chair" effect, inspired by group portraits of canonical poets, in which one - but only one - woman writer was allowed to join the men, often sat in a Victorian blue velvet chair.
+Carolyn Forché describes the "blue velvet chair" effect, inspired by group portraits of canonical poets, in which one - but only one – woman writer was allowed to join the men, often sat in a Victorian blue velvet chair.

 As poetry took on a new significance for the feminist movement, so a number of new poetry anthologies were published which emphasised women's voices and experiences.
 Anthologies played an important role generally in opening up the political consciousness of poetry, an important example being Raymond Souster's volume, New Wave Canada: The Explosion in Canadian Poetry (1966).Louis Dudek and Michael Gnarowski describe the anthology's embracing of counterculture, including new ideas about sexuality and the role of women.

 Other anthologies began to focus specifically on women's writing, such as: